EMDR Therapy Success Rates: What You Should Know

 How To Tell EMDR Is Working

 Change in EMDR can be noticeable, but it is not always linear.
-Some sessions feel relieving right away, while others stir up emotions as your brain processes material that has been “stuck.”
+Some sessions feel relieving right away, while others stir up emotions as your brain processes material that has been stuck.
 Tracking a few concrete markers can help you evaluate progress realistically.

 Look for shifts such as reduced intensity of distress when recalling a memory, fewer body-based alarms, or less avoidance of reminders.
 Sometimes the biggest clue is that a trigger shows up and you respond with more choice.

 It can also help to monitor everyday functioning.
-Concentration at work, patience with your kids, or willingness to socialize may improve before you feel fully “done” with the past.
+Concentration at work, patience with your kids, or willingness to socialize may improve before you feel fully done with the past.

+Your therapist can also track and help you identify progress.
 Therapists often use rating scales in session, but your lived experience matters most.
 Naming changes out loud helps guide the next targets and keeps treatment aligned with what you want.

 What To Expect If You Have Complex Trauma

-EMDR can still be effective, but the structure may look different.
+EMDR can absolutely still be effective, but the structure may look different.
 More time may be spent on stabilization, resourcing, and building tolerance for emotion before intensive reprocessing begins.

 Support may also include work on boundaries, communication, and present-day triggers.
 Reading about the practice philosophy on our about page can clarify how a trauma-informed lens supports both symptom relief and long-term change.